rpm-software-management/dnf5/doc/misc/modularity.7.rst

 All packages that are built as a part of a module have ``%{modularitylabel}`` RPM header set.
-If such package becomes part of RPM transaction and cannot be associated with any available modulemd, DNF prevents from getting it on the system (package is available, but cannot be installed, upgraded, etc.).
+If such package becomes part of RPM transaction and cannot be associated with any available modulemd, DNF5 prevents from getting it on the system (package is available, but cannot be installed, upgraded, etc.).
 Packages from Hotfix repositories or Commandline repository are not affected by Fail-safe mechanisms.